tatianegercina/FinTech/02-Homework/03-Python/Instructions/README.md

     }
     ```

-  * Now, create a nested loop by looping through every record in `menu`.
+* Create a nested loop by looping through every record in `menu`.

     * For each row of the `menu` data, set the columns of the menu data to their own variables: